kukukikits/JavaNotes/docs/并发/concurrency in pratice.md

 }
 ```

-More sophisticated JVMs can use escape anslysis to idenfity when a local object reference is never published to the heap and is therefore thread-local.
+More sophisticated JVMs can use escape analysis to identify when a local object reference is never published to the heap and is therefore thread-local.
 In getStoogeNames in Listing 11.3, the only reference to the List is the local variable stooges, and stack-confined variables are automatically thread-local.
 A naive execution of getStoogeNames would acquire and release the lock on the Vector four times, once for each call to add or toString.
 However, a smart runtime compiler can inline these calls and then see that stooges and its internal state never escape, and therefore that all four lock acquisitions can be eliminated.[<sup>[1]</sup>](#11.3.2.1)

 > <span id ='11.3.2.1'>[1]</span>: This compiler optimization, called lock elision, is performed by the IBM JVM and is expected in HotSpot as of Java 7.